nficano/python-lambda/README.md

 # Requirements

-* Python 2.7 & 3.6 (At the time of writing this, AWS Lambda only supports Python 2.7/3.6).
+* Python 2.7, >= 3.6 (At the time of writing this, these are the Python runtimes supported by AWS Lambda).
 * Pip (~8.1.1)
 * Virtualenv (~15.0.0)
 * Virtualenvwrapper (~4.7.1)

 # Getting Started